8 Smart Ways to Keep Your Car and Seats Cool This Summer

 5. Park Smart—Even If It’s Not the Closest

 Sometimes the best spot isn’t the one nearest the door—it’s the one in the shade.
-Whether it’s under a tree, next to a tall building, or beside another vehicle casting a shadow, parking in shade can drop cabin temps by several degrees.
+Parking in the shade can help keep your car cooler.
+You can park under a tree, near a tall building, or next to another vehicle.
+This can lower the temperature inside the cabin by several degrees.

 A female driver checking the side view mirror in a parked car.